bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Banker - No monsters, many tollgates.
 - [ ] The Architect - There are no payoff coins.
 You start with Hermes, Hephaestus, and Dionysus.
 There is no monsters or final boss, but there are more tollgates and trials.
 - [ ] The Archer - Powers cost arrows to use instead of charges.
 You start with an additional coin which generates arrows. (something something something...)
+- [ ] The coin limit is increased.
+All coins are Diobols.